By David Joel Miller

 2. Before bedtime make up a list of things that you did well today.

 It is easy to focus on the mistakes and to beat yourself up over them.
-To make you mind more positive make sure that you learn to accept compliments and to give yourself credit for things done well.
+To make your mind more positive make sure that you learn to accept compliments and to give yourself credit for things done well.
 You need lots of thoughts about how you did something well to withstand the storms of doubt that are sure to come.

 3. Think of a favorite mental place and visit your happy place whenever times get bad.